Kaioga5/bedrock-wiki/docs/blocks/block-format-history.md

     -   Added `tint_method` parameter which allows the `color` to be tinted based on the biome the block is in.
 -   Updated `minecraft:material_instances`
     -   Added `isotropic` instance parameter which determines whether face UVs should randomly rotate based on the block's position in the world.
+    -   Added `tint_method` instance parameter which causes the `texture` to be tinted based on the biome the block is placed in, which is always `plains` when an item.

 ## 1.21.60